RobinLinus/coins-legacy/notes/succinct-fullnode.md

 # Succinct Bitcoin Consensus

-The following are order-of-magnitude estimates of ideas to compress bitcoin's blockchain for light clients.
+The following are order-of-magnitude estimates regarding ideas to compress bitcoin's blockchain for light nodes.

 ## Headers Chain
 The raw size of the headers chain is `block_height * 80 bytes`.
 As of today this is about `615000 blocks * 80 bytes ~ 49.2 MB`.